axa-ch-webhub-cloud/pattern-library/src/components/05-utils/polyfill/README.md

 // rest of your code here
 ```

-For Modern Browser support in a "HTML-only" page:
+For modern browser support in a "pure HTML" page:

 ```html
 <!DOCTYPE html>